Margaret Preston

-Margaret Rose Preston (29 April 1875 – 28 May 1963) was an Australian painter and printmaker who is regarded as one of Australia's leading modernists of the early 20th century.
+Margaret Rose Preston (29 April 1875 – 28 May 1963) was an Australian painter, printmaker and writer on art who is regarded as one of Australia's leading modernists of the early 20th century.
 In her quest to foster an Australian "national art", she was also one of the first non-Indigenous Australian artists to use Aboriginal motifs in her work.
+Her works are distinctively signed MP.

 Early life

-Margaret Rose Preston was born on 29 April 1875 in Port Adelaide to David McPherson, a Scottish marine engineer, and Prudence McPherson.
-She was the first-born child; her sister Ethelwynne was born in 1877.
+Margaret Rose Preston was born on 29 April 1875 in Port Adelaide to David McPherson, a Scottish marine engineer, and Prudence Cleverdon McPherson, née Lyle.
+She was their first-born child; her sister Ethelwynne Lyle McPherson was born in 1877.
 The family called Margaret by her middle name (Rose), and it was only in her mid 30s that she began to use Margaret.